 My passion for Australian literature and history both stem from my career as a teacher and teacher-librarian.
 I was able to indulge that passion completely when I studied for my Masters in Writing and Literature and I’m constantly learning more about it through short term and online courses.
 I have written many short stories, life stories and stories for children, some of which can be found here on my website.

-I have also written the fascinating story of the first doctor in Melbourne Dr Barry Cotter, the First Doctor in Melbourne which, I am proud to say, was selected for preservation by the National Library of Australia in 2015 and archived to ensure long term access to the information collected.
+I have also written the fascinating story of the first doctor in Melbourne, Dr Barry Cotter: The first doctor in Melbourne, which was archived by the National Library of Australia in 2015 to ensure long term access to the information collected.
 It is a great story and is available free of charge here for you to read.

-The painstaking and fascinating research for that story forms part of the factual basis for my soon to be published novel Izzy.
-Set in the 19th Century, Izzy is the story of a woman who fights to achieve financial independence in a time when women had no rights and few opportunities.
+The painstaking and fascinating research for that story forms part of the factual basis for my novel Izzy.
+Set in the 19th Century, when women had few rights and limited opportunities, Izzy is the story of a woman who is powerless to control her life.
+Until she isn’t.
 You can read more about Izzy here.
-It has been a fascinating journey writing Izzy, especially interweaving fact and fiction and I expect to publish in 2021.
+It has been a fascinating journey writing Izzy, especially interweaving fact and fiction .

-You can keep up to date on Izzy’s progress towards publication though subscribing to my newsletter on the sidebar.
+You can stay in touch by subscribing to my newsletter on the sidebar .
 The newsletter will contain regular reviews of the books I love to read.
 I have kept a handwritten reading journal for many years and I will be sharing my thoughts about some of the books I have read recently and some I read in the past.

 The three non- Australian writers on the bookshelf above are